 Housing & Meals

 Housing is included in the program fee.
 Students share double rooms in houses with approximately 10 CIEE study abroad program participants and local students near the UCT campus.
 Local UCT students are selected as resident assistants and live in the houses with CIEE students.
 Meals are not included in the program fee and are the responsibility of the student.
 Students can prepare their own meals or eat at local restaurants and cafés.
+Some amenities like toilet paper, hand towels and soap are also the responsibility of the student, at a shared cost.

 You'll begin your study abroad experience in Cape Town even before leaving home by participating in a CIEE online pre-departure orientation.
 Meeting with students online, the resident director shares information about the program and site, highlighting issues that alumni have said are important, and giving you time to ask questions.
 The online orientation allows you to connect with others in the group, reflect on what you want to get out of the program, and learn what others in the group would like to accomplish.
 CIEE’s goal for the pre-departure orientation is simple—to help you understand more about the program, and to identify your objectives so that you arrive well-informed and return home having made significant progress towards your goals.